MXHsj/Swarm-Intelligence/README.md

 ### Shape Formation
 > shape_formation.bzz

-> Use Lennard Jones potential field to form a cell lattice using 20 khepera robots under a light source.
+> Use Lennard Jones potential field to form a cell lattice using 20 Khepera robots.

+### Obstacle Avoidace
+> obstacle_avoidacen.bzz

+> Use proximity sensors mounted on Khepera robot to perform obstacle avoidace.

+### Task Allocation
+> task_allocation.bzz

+> Implement the Threshold Model proposed by Theraulaz et al. Two types of tasks (0,1) are allocated among 5 agents.
+The simulation is run for 3000 time steps where specialization on tasks can be observed.